WellWired Journal

 Confidential means anything you would not post publicly: passwords, bank account numbers, National Insurance numbers, NHS record details, legal correspondence, work documents with client names, photographs of identity documents.
 If you are unsure whether something counts, assume it does.

-Conversations in ChatGPT are stored on OpenAI's servers, not just on your device.
+Conversations in all four tools are stored on their respective company servers, not just on your device.
 They are not end-to-end encrypted the way a messaging app like Signal is.
-And while OpenAI has security in place, no online service is entirely proof against data breaches or internal access.
+And while each company has security in place, no online service is entirely proof against data breaches or internal access.

 Is ChatGPT Private?
 What That Actually Means